 Post-Baccalaureate Dance Teacher Certification Program

 The Post-Baccalaureate Teacher Certification Program is designed for those with a bachelor's degree who desire elementary (1-6), secondary (9-12) or middle school (5-9) teacher certification without seeking another degree.
-Course work may be completed on a part-time basis through University College (the evening division of the College of Arts and Sciences), which offers lower tuition than the day school.
+Course work may be completed on a part-time basis through University College, which offers lower tuition than the day school.
 Course work is taken for undergraduate credit.
 This program leads to teacher certification only; no degree is granted through this program.
 Those interested in teacher certification should contact the Education Department’s Student Services Coordinator/Certification Officer, Alyssa K. McDonald, to discuss their options.
-Ms. Ludy may be reached via email at firstname.lastname@example.org or by phone at 314-935-6791.
+Ms. McDonald may be reached via email at email@example.com or by phone at 314-935-6791.

 Requirements for teacher certification are mandated by the state of Missouri and can be found on the state of Missouri's Department of Elementary & Secondary Education website.
 State-approved certification programs may set their requirements above and beyond the minimum requirements set by the state.